captainrex312/cse15l-lab-reports/LabReport4.md

 ~~~
 ![Image](Gitclone.JPG)

-LS into lab7 in order to access the files.
+Change Directory into lab7 in order to access the files.
 ~~~
 cd lab7/ <enter>
 ~~~